freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-basic-function-projects/top-basic-functions-exercise-b.md

 # --description--

-Write a function, named `multiply`, that takes two arguments and returns their product.
+Write a function, named `multiply`, that takes two parameters and returns their product.

 # --hints--